-Amazon Prime Video’s biographical series ‘The Greatest’ will start filming in Toronto, Ontario, in January 2025.
+Amazon Prime Video’s biographical series ‘The Greatest’ will start filming in Toronto, Ontario, on April 21 and conclude on July 22, 2025.
 Based on the life of Muhammad Ali, who is regarded as the greatest professional boxer of all time, the series will be a “multifaceted portrait of Ali only he could render: sports legend, unapologetic anti-war advocate, outrageous showman and gracious goodwill ambassador, fighter, lover, poet, and provocateur, and an irresistible force to be reckoned with.”
 Michael B. Jordan and Jay-Z produce the series through their companies, Outlier Society and Roc Nation, respectively.

 “It’s an incredible honor, and I bring tons of respect to it.
 It’s a healthy weight to carry, to be able to tell the story of Muhammad Ali,” Jordan told Deadline.
 The actor also revealed that Ali’s estate is also involved in the production of the show to “tell this story with no red tape” and Roc Nation will be involved in the “music side of things.”